 This program is for RNs with an Associate Degree or a Diploma who wish to complete a Bachelor of Science in Nursing.
 The sequence of nursing courses is part-time, five semesters (including summers) and follows a cohort model.
 Classes generally meet one day per week on the same day every semester.
-One clinical course (NURS 456P, Community Health Practicum), usually in the fourth semester, may meet more than once per week.
+One clinical course (NURS 456P, Community Health Practicum), usually in the fourth semester, may meet more than once per week and may be held on a day other than the normally assigned cohort day.
 Once prerequisites are completed, students join a cohort.
 A cohort starts every semester on either Metropolitan State's St. Paul campus or on selected community college campuses.